hatfullr/findDuplicateImages/README.md

 # findDuplicateImages

-This program searches for duplicate images efficiently.
+This program searches for duplicate images somewhat efficiently.
+Efficiency can mainly be improved by writing GPU code (complicated) or by using multiprocessing on more parts of the code than just image resizing / grayscaling.

 ## Dependencies:
     Python3